 The Housing Element includes a land inventory demonstrating that the City has adequate sites and capacity to accommodate the community's RHNA allocation for all income levels.
 The inventory of suitable sites includes vacant sites which are zoned to allow residential use and underutilized multifamily zoned sites over 0.5 acres in size which can be developed at a higher residential density.
-In addition, an inventory of potential re-use sites within the Downtown Pomona Specific Plan area located in close proximity to the Transit Center has been analyzed.
+In addition, an inventory of potential re-use sites within the Downtown Pomona Specific Plan and Corridors Specific Plan areas located in close proximity to the Transit Center.
 The land inventory also includes former Redevelopment Agency project sites and other opportunity sites within the City.
 A detailed explanation of the methodology and assumptions used to determine site suitability and potential capacity is included in Technical Appendix A. The inventory and evaluation of sites represents a planning goal and not a housing production goal as development of the identified sites will be driven by market conditions, housing demand and the owners' intent for their land.

 Table 10.3-1 shows the location and size of larger residential developments in Pomona that are under review, have been approved, or constructed over the past several years.
 As shown, housing projects located in Downtown Pomona and along the City's commercial corridors are already occurring, demonstrating the feasibility of redeveloping underutilized residential and non-residential sites.
+Overall density of recent downtown development averaged to 49.2 units per acre.

 Project Address HU Acres Density (du/ac) Status Rio Rancho Condominiums 92 Rio Rancho Rd.
-56 4.3 13 U HP Pomona Venture 615 E Third St. 202 2.03 85 U Monterey Station 127, 139, 187 Commercial Ave 349 6.7 52 U Artisan at Thomas Plaza 255 W. 2 nd St. 118 1.37 86.13 А Artisan at Gordon Plaza 355-455 W. 2 nd St. 153 2.05 74.6 А Mixed-Use Residential 501 East Mission Blvd.
-69 1.06 65 А Pomona Parkside 934-942 W Holt Ave 62 2.49 24.8 А Holt / Garey Apts 1445 E Holt Ave 50 1.59 31.2 А Integrity Housing 600 S Dudley 84 1.63 47 А Linc / Mosaic 1680 S Garey Ave 46 .85 41.6 А AMCAL Multi Housing 424-446 W Commercial 61 1.23 49.19 R Residential Development 1300 Mission 33 .60 55 R Total 1,283 25.9
+56 4.3 13 U HP Pomona Venture 615 E Third St. 202 2.03 85 U Monterey Station 2 127, 139, 187 Commercial St. 349 6.7 52 U Artisan at Thomas Plaza 255 W. 2 nd St. 118 1.37 86.13 Α Artisan at Gordon Plaza 355-455 W. 2 nd St. 153 2.05 74.6 Α Mixed-Use Residential 3 501 East Mission Blvd.
+69 1.06 65 Α Pomona Parkside Family Apartments4 934-942 W Holt Ave.
+62 2.49 24.8 A Holt Family Apartments 4 1445 E Holt Ave.
+50 1.59 31.2 А Olivera Senior Apartments (Integrity Housing) 4 600 S Dudley St. 84 1.63 47 A Mosaic Gardens at Pomona (LINC housing) 4 1680 S Garey Ave.
+46 0.85 41.6 A Park Avenue Veterans Apartment (AMCAL Multi-Housing Inc.) 4 424-446 W Commercial St. 61 1.23 49.6 A Total 1,250 25.3 49.4

-Table 10.3-1: Larger Approved and Constructed Residential Projects
+Table 10.3-1: Recent Trends - Larger Approved and Constructed Residential Projects